Invisalign Cost Starts at $2,800

 Invisalign Testimonial Reviews Video:

-The length of invisalign treatment depends on the severity of your case and can only be determined by your doctor; however, the average case takes about 12 months for adults.
-AInvisalign are worn for 21 hours each day
+The length of Invisalign treatment depends on the severity of your case and can only be determined by your doctor; however, the average case takes about 12 months for adults.
+Invisalign are worn for 21 hours each day.

 Invisalign serving Fort Lauderdale, Hollywood, Davie, Sunrise, Deerfield Beach, Pompano Beach, Weston, Cooper City, Miami and Boca Raton.